nginx/unit-docs/source/installation.rst

 --module=filename
-    Name of the Ruby module to be built (:file:`<module>.unit.so`), also used for targets in :ref:`make <installation-bld-src-emb>` commands.
+    Name of the Ruby module to be built (:file:`<module>.unit.so`), also used for :ref:`make <installation-bld-src-emb>` targets.

-    The default value is the filename of the :option:`!ruby` executable.
+    The default is the filename of the :option:`!--ruby` executable.

 --ruby=pathname
     Specific Ruby executable pathname.

-    The default value is :samp:`ruby`.
+    The default is :samp:`ruby`.

 To configure a module called :file:`ru23.unit.so` for Ruby |_| 2.3: